sifsuska/UN-Handbook/design/reproducible-analysis-design.md

 -  Portable & Decoupled Auth: Use standard Kubernetes Workload Identity (IRSA) as the primary mechanism for AWS credentials.
 This makes the core Helm chart portable and not dependent on Onyxia-specific injectors.
 -  Curated & Isolated Environments: Start with a "base" Docker image, but the CI pipeline is designed to build chapter-specific compute images (from renv.lock) to prevent future dependency conflicts.

+These architectural decisions are implemented through **five custom software components** that operate in two distinct phases: a **Build-Time Flow** (automated CI/CD for authors) and a **Run-Time Flow** (one-click session launching for readers).
+See the [Architecture Overview](#architecture-overview) section for a detailed breakdown of how these components interact with existing platforms (Kubernetes, Onyxia, AWS) to enable reproducible analysis.

 ---

 ### Table of Contents